A Software Verification Project

 the second and onward command line arguments, like it would be if run

-.
+directly by Python.
 You can test later steps by running files under

 both Verified Python and normal Python.